sonic-net/SONiC/doc/vrrp/VRRP_Adaptation_HLD.md

   - Listens to VRRP create, delete and parameter change in CONFIG DB
   - Upon change
     - Add/del VRRP instance corresponding Macvlan device to kernel with IPs and state.
-    - Updates VRRP instance configuration to the APPL DB, such as Macvlan device name, Vip and VMAC.
+    - Updates VRRP instance configuration to the APPL DB, such as Macvlan device name and Vip.

 vrrpsyncd:
   - Listens to Macvlan interface programming in kernel.